 Young Urbanist membership to the Academy is granted following the completion of an application form, including a statement of interest and details on course information or employment.
 Successful applicants will receive an invitation to join from the Membership Committee.
 Membership to the Academy as a Young Urbanist is open to anyone under the age of 35 years (exceptions are open to consideration).

 All membership fees are payable annually in advance.

 Young Urbanist Steering Committee

-- Nicholas Hugh Goddard – Urban Designer and Programme Manager at HS2 Ltd.
+Nicholas Hugh Goddard – Urban Designer and Programme Manager, HS2 Ltd.

-- Charlotte Morphet – Planning Policy and Design Team Leader at St Albans City & District Council.
+Charlotte Morphet – Planning Policy and Design Team Leader, St Albans City & District Council.

-- Savini Rajapakse – Architectural Assistant, The Prince’s Foundation.
+Savini Rajapakse – Urban Designer, The Prince’s Foundation.

 Kevin Roeton - Associate Town Planner, WSP